-Graduates of this program are eligible to apply to take the National Council Licensure Examination (NCLEX-PN) which is required for practice as a Practical Nurse.
-Employment opportunities include hospitals, rehabilitation/long term care/home health facilities, clinics, and physicians' offices.
+Graduates of this program are eligible to apply to take the National Council Licensure Examination (NCLEX-PN) which is required to practice as a Practical Nurse.
+Employment opportunities include hospitals, rehabilitation facilities, long term care facilities, clinics, physician's offices, and home health agencies.